ObjectPlayer/ethernaut-ctf/docs/level-12-privacy.md

 - `TARGET_ADDRESS`: Optional - will use the target address stored in the exploit contract if not provided
 - `DATA_SLOT_VALUE`: Optional - if provided, will use this value as the storage data; otherwise, reads from the blockchain

-### 5. Verify Your Success
+### Verify Your Success

-After executing the solution, verify that the `locked` variable in the Privacy contract is set to `false`.
+With either approach, after executing the solution, verify that the `locked` variable in the Privacy contract is set to `false`.

 ## Lessons Learned